mathworks/toolboxdesign/MEX.md

 ## Key Concepts

-- **MEX Files**: These are functions written in C, C++, or Fortran, compiled to be callable from MATLAB.
+- **MEX Source Files**: These are functions written in C, C++, or Fortran, compiled to be callable from MATLAB.
 See the [MEX documentation](https://www.mathworks.com/help/matlab/cpp-mex-file-applications.html) for more information.
+- **MEX Functions**:
+- **MEX Gateway Function**:
+- **Run time binaries**:
 - **`buildtool`**: MATLAB's tool for automating build processes, including MEX file compilation.
 See the [`buildtool` documentation](https://www.mathworks.com/help/matlab/ref/buildtool.html) for more information.
 - **CI/CD Pipelines**: Continuous Integration and Continuous Deployment tools like GitHub Actions or GitLab CI/CD ensure your code is tested and deployed automatically.

+## Managing MEX functions and run time binaries
+[MATLAB Toolbox Best Practices](README.md) advocates for placing the files needed by the user to run the toolbox under the `toolbox` folder.
+Contents of this folder is what shipped to the users.
+For a toolbox that uses MEX, we recommend the MEX functions to be placed under a `private` folder within the `toolbox` folder.
+The content of the `private` folder can be ignored from version control (add the private folder to the .gitignore) since MEX functions are derived artifacts.
+In addition to MEX functions, the `private` folder can also have other binary files that are required during runtime.

 ## MEX Source Files